 These illustrations are offered a tool for orientation to the diversity of these proposals, but do not represent a ranking.
 Rather than communicating a normative “good” or “bad” conclusion, this evaluation aims to show the relative strengths of proposals, each with unique advantages.

-Drawing on the comparisons depicted in each diagram, the importance of each criteria is discussed, advantages and barriers are identified, and insights drawn.
+Drawing on the comparisons depicted in each diagram, the importance of each criterion is discussed, advantages and barriers are identified, and insights drawn.

 Dispatch Method: